sanyambassi/cte-client-install-ansible/README.md

 ### 6. Configure Target Hosts

 - **Linux (Red Hat/Ubuntu)**:
-  - Enable SSH
-  - Allow port 22 in the firewall.
+  - Enable SSH and allow port 22 in the firewall.
   - Ensure the user has sudo privileges as the CTE client can only be installed as the root user.
 - **Windows**:
-  - Configure WinRM for NTLM:
+  - Configure WinRM for NTLM and ensure the user has Administrator rights on the system.

 ## Usage